In WordPress dashboard – changing a plugin’s name has different meanings for WordPress admins.

 Professional Tips

-- Sometimes, users must temporary change the plugin’s folder name for security, maintenance, or management purposes.
+- Sometimes, users must temporarily change the plugin’s folder name for security, maintenance, or management purposes.
 In this case, you can make changes using cPanel’s options, as shown above.
 Once completed, undo the changes.
 You can also use plugins for the said purpose, such as Rename Plugins Folder.

 Conclusion

-Changing a plugin’s name in WordPress is not recommended unless required for specific reasons, such as security purposes, maintenance routines, or one-Time fixing routines.
+Changing a plugin’s name in WordPress is not recommended unless required for specific reasons, such as security purposes, maintenance routines, or one-time fixing routines.